BenLachovitz/AndroidFinalProject/README.md

 ## **Android development course final project**
 The topic I chose is car insurance management app.

+The app is fully supporting both English and Hebrew.

 **I used Firebase at the app to save the user:**

  - There is authentication usage for login and signup.